guillametlucia/NMD_scorer/README.md

-# NMD_scorer
+# NMD_scorer: an Enformer inspired model to predict whether all copies of one mRNA will be degraded by nonsense-mediated decay (1), none will (0) or a degree in between.

-Input: one-hot encoded (padded, if necessary) nucleotide sequence of length 20kbp and mask.
+Input: one-hot encoded (padded, if necessary) nucleotide sequence of length 20kbp and mask (mask out padding).

 eg [batch_size, channels = 4, sequence_length = 20000]
 [ ...